We have over 20 years’ experience assisting chambers when they have wanted to improve the way chambers is managed.

 - The role of head of chambers.
 What style of leadership is required in different circumstances?

-- Systems for members’ contributions.
+- Approaches to members’ contributions.
 What are the different criteria that are appropriate to be a basis for contributions?

 And underlying all these issues there is the question: